Canada vows to be next country to go after Facebook to pay for news

 Canadian Heritage Minister Steven Guilbeault, in charge of crafting similar legislation to be unveiled in coming months, condemned Facebook’s action and said it would not deter Ottawa.

-Last year, Canadian media organizations warned of a potential market failure without government action.
-They said the Australian approach would permit publishers to recover C$620 million a year.
+Last year, Canadian media organisations warned of a potential market failure without government action.
+They said the Australian approach would permit publishers to recover C$620 million (RM1.97 billion) a year.
 Without action, they warned, Canada would lose 700 print journalism jobs out of 3,100 total.

 Guilbeault said Canada could adopt the Australian model, which requires Facebook and Google to reach deals to pay news outlets whose links drive activity on their services, or agree on a price through binding arbitration.